-Khalid Hussain MBBS,MD,MRCP,MScDivision Chief - Endocrinology/ Program Director - Research Years Of Experience: 32
+Khalid Hussain MD,MBBS,MRCP,MScDivision Chief - Endocrinology/ Program Director - Research Years Of Experience: 32

 About the Physician

-Khalid Hussain is the Division Chief of Pediatric Endocrinology and Program Director for Research for the Children’s Clinical Management Group (CCMG) at Sidra Medicine.
+Khalid Hussain is the Division Chief of Pediatric Endocrinology at Sidra Medicine.
 He is responsible for establishing and developing the clinical endocrine and diabetes service.
 He leads a multidisciplinary team (consultant endocrinologists and diabetologists, insulin pump experts, endocrine nurses, diabetic educators and highly specialized dieticians) providing care for children with all endocrine conditions including diabetes.
 Specialist clinics for children with all types of diabetes are now established and children with diabetes are managed with the latest technological advances.
 His vision is to create a word class center for children with diabetes providing the highest standard of clinical care.

 At Sidra Medicine, Dr. Hussain’s research focuses on understanding the epidemiology, biochemical and molecular mechanisms of childhood diabetes.
 His research is funded by Qatar National Research Fund (QNRF) and Sidra Internal Research Fund (SIRF).
 Dr. Hussain is an internationally recognized expert in the field of childhood hypoglycemia and rare types of diabetes mellitus.
 He has published extensively in the field of glucose physiology with more than 300 peer-reviewed manuscripts in journals including NEJM, Science, Nature Genetics, Cell Metabolism, EMBO, JCI, PNAS, HMG, AJHG, Diabetes, Diabetologia and JCEM.